-External plant structures such as leaves, stems, roots, flowers, fruits, and seeds are known as plant organs.
+Plants have external structures such as leaves, stems, roots, flowers, fruits and seeds.
+These structures are known as plant organs.
 Each organ is an organized group of tissues that works together to perform a specific function.
-These structures can be divided into two groups: sexual reproductive and vegetative.
-Vegetative parts (Figure 1) include roots, stems, shoot buds, and leaves; they are not directly involved in sexual reproduction.
-Vegetative parts often are used in asexual forms of reproduction such as cuttings, budding, or grafting.
+Structures can be divided into two groups: sexual reproductive and vegetative.

-Often roots are overlooked, probably because they are less visible than the rest of the plant.
-However, it's important to understand plant root systems because they have a pronounced effect on a plant's size and vigor, method of propagation, adaptation to soil types, and response to cultural practices and irrigation.
+Roots are often overlooked, probably because they are less visible than the rest of the plant.
+However, it's important to understand plant root systems.
+They have a pronounced effect on a plant's size and vigor, method of propagation, adaptation to soil types and response to cultural practices and irrigation.

 - Behind the meristem is the zone of elongation.
 In this area, cells increase in size through food and water absorption.
 As they grow, they push the root through the soil.

-Many roots have a naturally occurring symbiotic (mutually beneficial) relationship with certain fungi, which improves the plant's ability to absorb water and nutrients.
+Many roots have a naturally occurring symbiotic (mutually beneficial) relationship with certain fungi.
+This relationship improves the plant's ability to absorb water and nutrients.
 This beneficial association is called mycorrhizae (fungus + root).

 Types of roots

-A lateral, or secondary, root is a side or branch root that arises from another root.
+- A lateral, or secondary, root is a side or branch root that arises from another root.
 If the primary root ceases to elongate, and numerous lateral roots develop, a fibrous root system is formed.
-These lateral roots branch repeatedly to form the network of feeding roots found on most plants.
+These lateral roots branch repeatedly.
+They form the network of feeding roots found on most plants.

 Some plants, such as grasses, naturally produce a fibrous root system.
 In other cases, severing a plant's taproot by undercutting it can encourage the plant to produce a fibrous root system.
-Nurseries use this technique with trees that naturally produce a taproot because trees with a compact, fibrous root system are transplanted more successfully.
+Nurseries use this technique with trees that naturally produce a taproot.
+Trees with a compact, fibrous root system are transplanted more successfully.